 Don't endorse idea of pitting players against each other: Kohli on Dhawan vs Rahul debate

-India captain Virat Kohli is happy that Shikhar Dhawan is back in form with a half-century but doesn't "endorse" the idea of pitting a senior player against a much younger KL Rahul as possible partner for Rohit Sharma in the upcoming ODI series against Australia.
-Dhawan was under some pressure before the third T20 International and a smashing half-century will keep him in the mix for the upcoming series where Rohit Sharma will be back from his break.
+India skipper Virat Kohli doesn't endorse the idea of pitting two in-form teammates against each other contrary to what fans think will happen after Shikhar Dhawan's attacking half-century in the series deciding 78-run win against Sri Lanka in the third T20 International.
+Dhawan was under some pressure before the final game and a smashing half-century will keep him in the mix for the upcoming series where Rohit Sharma will be back from his break.

 "All three openers are pretty strong players, and it's great to have players playing well in the team.
 It gives you options.
 But I think people need to stop pitting players against each other.
 It's all about a team game.
 I don't endorse this idea of putting people in the team against each other," Kohli said at the post-match presentation ceremony.
 Kohli is happy that 2020 has started on a bright note with a convincing series win.